Skip to main content

 Runs

-A run is a single scenario execution.
+A run is a single task execution.
 The run page shows:

-• The score against the scenario’s acceptance criteria.
+• The score against the task’s acceptance criteria.

 • The judge handoff.
 A concise summary plus an actionable suggestion to fix or improve the agent.
 Use it as the next prompt back to your coding agent.